ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/_review.md

 review:
     - questions:
         question: >
-            Is it possible to import C/C++ library to a Python application
+            Is it possible to import a C/C++ library to a Python application?
         answers:
-            - "True"
+            - "Yes"
-            - "False"
+            - "No"
         correct_answer: 1
         explanation: >
             Yes, you can import C/C++ DLLs to a Python application using ctypes.

     - questions:
         question: >
-            How do you port C/C++ code to ARM64 using ARM64EC and MSBuild
+            How do you port C/C++ code to ARM64 using ARM64EC and MSBuild?
         answers:
             - "Using a command line tool port-to-arm64"
             - "Using a command line tool port-to-arm64-msbuild"